yennanliu/CS_basics/doc/cheatsheet/backtrack.md

     - Combinations
         - LC 77
         - backtrack. via `start` remove already used numbers and return all cases
-    - Permutations
+    - Permutations (排列組合)
         - LC 46
         - backtrack. via `contains` remove already used numbers and return all cases
     - Subsets
         - LC 78
-        - find minumum case. transform the problem to `tree-problem`. via `start` remove already used numbers and return all cases
+        - backtrack. find minumum case. transform the problem to `tree-problem`. via `start` remove already used numbers and return all cases
-    - parentheses
+    - parentheses (括弧)
         - LC 20, LC 22